WHAT PEOPLE ARE SAYING

 The effects of diet, nutrient deficiencies, gut health, botanicals, and stress on neurotransmitters and hormones are analyzed within a functional nutrition framework.

-The information presented in this module is a strong complement to the nutrition and diet frameworks
+The information presented in this week is a strong complement to the nutrition and diet frameworks

-taught in module nine.
+taught in week nine.
 Finally, we will look at how common pain medications may be creating nutrient

 deficiencies and how to intervene.

 Achieving the best possible outcomes for patients may require that certain conventional and functional tests are utilized.
-This module explores the import tests that may include the collection of blood, saliva, urine and/or
+This week explores the import tests that may include the collection of blood, saliva, urine and/or

 stool – and the role these tests play in a functional nutrition intervention.